 All direct citations were used with a kind permissions of cited persons or taken from published sources.

 You could also get acquainted with a poster graphically outlining our paper.
-Besides this, I invite all colleagues to my lecture 'Oxylipins: A Cry for Help' that is planned to be delivered online at the RSB London Branch on Feb 7, 2022.
-Please refer to this link for further information and booking.
+Besides this, I invite all colleagues to hear the record of my lecture 'Oxylipins: A Cry for Help' that was delivered online at the RSB London Branch on Feb 7, 2022.

 - Lang, I., & Feussner, I. (2007).
 Oxylipin formation in Nostoc punctiforme (PCC73102).
 Phytochemistry.
 Vol. 68, No. 8, pp. 1120–1127. https://doi.org/10.1016/j.phytochem.2007.02.028